 And, in some cases, you clearly can’t claim full credit for things like improving online review scores, customer satisfaction levels, or the success of an entire department, but you can show how your involvement was valuable.
 Don’t exaggerate or make claims your references won’t support when asked.

-The better you can demonstrate your value, the more attractive you will be as a potential hire.
+The better you can demonstrate your value with numbers in your resume, the more attractive you will be as a potential hire.